DSTECHNO/simOptDST/EUROCC/Stage1/README.md

 6. From the getPics.py file, images can be taken for each analysis on systems with Paraview installed.

+7. It is necessary to use dakota_cleanup file to delete all optimization results.

 ![Optimization of the baffle slot dimensions used in Contact Tanks](https://user-images.githubusercontent.com/90314532/132671140-9f703918-b685-4813-95da-0d274da2dcfa.gif)